 2. To identify BREE Collaborative & other tools that can be implemented in health systems and facilitate sharing of these resources.

-3. To promote training for providers that address stigma and provider bias, particularly towards people within target communities.
+3. To promote training for providers that address healthcare equity, stigma and provider bias, particularly towards people within target communities.

 Every month on the Fourth Thursday from 4-5 p.m.
 PT

 - Rosalee Allan – email@example.com